ajbajbajb/BG_Sentiment_Slider/AJB.md

 ## slider.js
 The quiz.js queries are passed here as data to populate the Studio20 testing environment and the sliders themselves.
-Results are pushed to the Firestore.
+A React hook pulls data from Firebase.
+Connection is setup in gatsby-config.js Results are pushed to the Firestore.
 We also added a testing structure to experiment with the sequencing of questions.
 An Airtable cell labeled 'UI' offers 3 options: 'bothQuestionsVisible', 'secondQuestionGray', and 'secondQuestionHidden'.
 We've kept the code here.